danialaswad/Internet-by-Text-Service/README.md

 ### Todos

  - Implement css on application side
- - Allow pictures to be send through the service
  - Allow user to send mail using the service
  - Integrate Instagram
  - Integrate Facebook